BuckeyeSoftware/rex/doc/VENDORING.md

 Replacing the symbol name in this fashion is necessary because the vendored code may still include headers that have those symbols.
-Had we just replaced `malloc` with a macro, then the `malloc` function inside `stdlib.h` (which may be possibly included in the vendored code stilll) woulld be textually replaced with our macro, producing an invalid definition.
+Had we just replaced `malloc` with a macro, then the `malloc` function inside `stdlib.h` (which may be possibly included in the vendored code still) would be textually replaced with our macro, producing an invalid definition.

 ### Use the external symbols if an implementation is not found.